 Dr. Ee Lin Lee receives 2018 Womxn of Color Empowerment Faculty Award

 Dr. Lee was recognized by Student Outreach Services for her contribution to diversity on campus.
 See a photo of Dr. Lee as a speaker and recipient of the award.

 Department of Communication Studies 2017-18 Scholars Week Nominees named

 The nominees for the 2017-18 Scholars Week are: Miranda Abrashi, Fedden Amar, Annapurna Beavon, Rachel Gallagher, Lucia Gruber, Erin McCauley, Mairin McCurdy, Dana Oviedo, Devin Richert, and Stephanie Springer.
 Congratulations and thank you for your scholarship!

 Dr. Ee Lin Lee selected for 2017-18's Innovative Teaching Showcase

 The Center for Instructional Innovation and Assessment's advisory board has announced its 2017-18 Showcase featured instructors and Dr. Lee is one of them!
 This year's theme is Engaging in Social Justice.

 The Center for Instructional Innovation and Assessment’s advisory board is pleased to announce the 2017-18 Showcase featured instructors:

 Dr. Tara Perry's College Quest students present Ted-style Talks

 Dr. Perry’s class, which is part of Western’s College Quest curriculum—a summer program providing high school students access to college learning and living experiences, presented 5-7-minute TED-style talks on issues the students believe need to be addressed in society, focusing on Community Activism and Social Justice.
-To read more about it and view previous year's talks, go to this link.
+Read more about the TED-style talks and view previous year's TED talks.